jmontleon/pixelbook-fedora/README.md

 - After rebooting you should have audio

 ## Brightness
 The brightness only has two states, full or off.
 The backlight can be set with xrandr.
-To get something that felt mostly OK I used this script:
+To get something resembling brightness adustment we'll start in this section and finish up in the keyboard section.

 - `sudo usermod -aG video $USER`
 - Add udev rules to give the video group access to modify brightness.
 This file will also do the same for the keyboard leds using the input group.
 The rest of the setup for that will be covered in the keyboard section below.